Life is Good

 The Motorcycle Mystique

 I don’t remember when, exactly, it was.
 Probably sometime in the mid to late sixties, something happened.
 Enchanting is probably not the right word, but it was captivating all the same.
 It was multi-sensory – I could see it; I could hear it; but most importantly, I could feel it.
 It was the mystique of the motorcycle.
-I was infected and although its calling laid and waited for years and years, ultimately there was little I could do to resist its draw.
+I was infected and although its calling lay and waited for years and years, ultimately there was little I could do to resist its draw.

 Although my first experience with two wheels and a motor was in the seventies on a Honda Trail 50 (street legal, but hardly a motorcycle), I have been riding real motorcycles since 1981.
 And though this column is about the freedom motorcycles represent generally, it is more about a specific genre that originally grabbed me and refused to let go.
 I don’t remember the specifics of that first motorcycle memory, but I do remember the sound; the visual memory is fuzzy at best, but I do remember the freedom; and although I can’t say where or when it took place, or what the weather was like, or even who else was there… it’s was a feeling that I now know and recognize so very well.